 The office of the Integrity Commissioner and ACLEI are established by the Law Enforcement Integrity Commissioner Act 2006 (the LEIC Act).
 The Attorney-General is responsible for the administration of the LEIC Act.

-the Australian Criminal Intelligence Commission (including the former Australian Crime Commission the former CrimTrac Agency and the former National Crime Authority)
+- Australian Criminal Intelligence Commission (including the former Australian Crime Commission, the former CrimTrac Agency and the former National Crime Authority)